Faadal/deep-learning-indaba.github.io/aws-setup.md

  Amazon.
 If you have just signed up, this may take up to 2 hrs, and you may not be able to launch instances until your account verification is complete.)

-Next, click on the EC2 link (first link under the Compute category).
+Next, click on the EC2 link (first link under the Compute category, which you'll find in the top Services menu).
 You will go to a dashboard page like this:

 <div class='fig figcenter fighighlight'>